bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 ### Setting Up the .NET Core Web API

-First, let's create a simple .NET Core Web API with a BooksController with the standard CRUD endpoints.
+First, create a simple .NET Core Web API with a BooksController with the standard CRUD endpoints.

 ```bash
     dotnet new webapi --use-controllers -o BookStoreWebApi